OlssonDev/olssondev.github.io/_posts/2023-02-19-CastingIsNotExpensive.md

 <a name="introduction"></a>
 ## Introduction

-Almost every day on Youtube, Reddit, Discord, and many more social media, I see people spitting out the infamous words “Casting is expensive.
-Use interfaces!”, well yes, but no, and I’m going to tell you why.
+Almost every day on Youtube, Reddit, Discord, and many more social media, I see people saying, “Casting is expensive.
+Use interfaces!”, well yes, but no, it's a bit more complicated.
+I’m going to tell you why.

 But first, we have to start on another topic to understand why casting **can** be expensive.